-&lt;sup>3 Some responses to our earlier paper insisted that the ERA was not fully reflecting world's best practice in its MEA, and hence the X-factor should also include some part of the static gap component.
+3 Some responses to our earlier paper insisted that the ERA was not fully reflecting efficient practice in its MEA, and hence the X-factor should also include some part of the static gap component.
 However, from the perspective of this paper, the point is irrelevant; we use the MEA as is, and hence any static gap components in it will automatically be included in the X-factor calculation.
 Adding an extra component to the X-factor to incorporate any static gap component would result in double-counting.